billvaglienti/ProtoGen/README.md

 - `file` : Gives the name of the source and header file name.
 If this is ommitted the structure will be written to the name given by the global `file` attribute or, if that is not provided, the `prefix + name` module.
 If the same file is specified for multiple structures (or packets) then the relevant data are appended to that file.

 - `deffile` : Optional attribute used to specify a definition file which receives the structure definition (and any enumeration which is a child of the structure), in place of the normal file location for the structure definition.
 As with other file attributes the definition file will be correctly appended if it is used multiple times.
 Any extension to the `deffile` attribute will be ignored.
+The `deffile` attribute will be ignored if `redefine` is used.

 - `encode` : By default encode functions will be output.
 This can be suppressed by setting `encode="false"`.

 - `decode` : By default decode functions will be output.
 This can be suppressed by setting `decode="false"`.

 - `verifyfile` : Optional attribute used to specify a module which receives both the init and verify functions (only if verification or initialization values exist for a member field).
 If verifyfile is omitted then the init and verify functions are output in the normal file.
 As with other file attributes the verify file will be correctly appended if it is used multiple times.

+- `redefine` : It is possible to create multiple encodings for an existing structure definition by using the redefine attribute to reference a previously defined structure.
+When doing this the structure itself will not be declared, but the encoding and decoding functions will.
+This requires that the encoding rules must have fields with the same names and in-memory types as the referenced structure.

 - `comment` : The comment for the structure will be placed at the top of the header file (or the top of the appended text if the file is used more than once).